Program Notes

 appearances throughout the Eastern United States, Canada, and

-direction of Mark Davis.
-Mr. Davis pursues an active career as
+the direction of Mark Davis.
+Mr. Davis pursues an active career

-a solo and ensemble performer, educator, and conductor.
-The Providence
+as a solo and ensemble performer, educator, and conductor.

 Copies of the Providence Mandolin Orchestra's

-Visit the website of the Providence Mandolin Orchestra to purchase
+concert.
+Visit the website of the Providence Mandolin Orchestra

-Spectrum on-line and to learn more about the orchestra: www.mandolin-orchestra.org.
+to purchase Spectrum on-line and to learn more about the orchestra:

 Visit www.youtube.com/ProvidenceMandolin to